List of General Hospital characters introduced in the 2010s: Maya Ward

-Maya Ward M.D. (formerly Lovett) is a fictional character from the original daytime soap opera General Hospital.
-The character was portrayed by Annie Ilonzeh, first appearing on March 31, 2010.
-The character is the great-granddaughter of billionaire Edward Quartermaine and his mistress, the beloved Mary Mae Ward.
+Maya Ward, played by Annie Ilonzeh, was introduced in 2010 as the great-granddaughter of Edward Quartermaine (John Ingle) and the beloved Mary Mae Ward (Rosalind Cash).
+Ilonzeh originated the role of March 31, 2010, as a series regular.
+The character was written out on June 8, 2011.

-On January 20, 2010, Edward Quartermaine arrives home with a letter from his great-granddaughter, Maya Ward.
-Maya has recently lost her stepmother in a car accident and is left as the guardian of her little sister, Zoe Richardson.
+On January 20, 2010, Edward Quartermaine arrives home with a letter from his great-granddaughter, Maya, who has recently lost her stepmother in a car accident and is left as the guardian of her little sister, Zoe Richardson.
 Maya is in her last year of medical school and looking for a place to do her internship.
 Edward invites her to live at the mansion.
 On March 31, Maya is first seen when she gets into a car accident with Ethan Lovett.
 Maya finally arrives at the Quartermaine Mansion and meets her family members.
 At the hospital, she impresses the chief of staff, Dr. Steve Webber, who hires her as an intern.

 Maya continues to bump heads with Ethan.
 On July 14, she opens up to him, revealing her former boyfriend had died from a gunshot wound while she was working the Emergency Room rotation.
 Soon after, Ethan is shot in the hospital by Warren Bauer, and Maya freezes, unable to assist him.
 After months of flirting, Maya and Ethan start dating.
 Ethan asks Maya for help in getting his father Luke Spencer back together with Tracy Quartermaine.
 Luke fakes a heart attack, and Maya forges his test results.
 Tracy discovers what is going on, but Luke convinces her to go to Las Vegas with him, along with Maya and Ethan as chaperones.
 In November 2010, the four wake up with hangovers in a Las Vegas hotel room.
 Luke reveals a marriage certificate thinking it is his and Tracy's.
 After reading the document aloud, it turns out Maya and Ethan are the ones who married.
 They chose to wait on an annulment and enjoy the perks of marriage.
 Upon their return to Port Charles, Maya's great-grandfather Edward offers them $1 million to stay married for one year.

 That spring, Maya leaves town to take care of some business within the Ward family.
 On June 6, 2011, Ethan visited Maya in Philadelphia, PA.
 He discovered her in bed with another man.
 She later told Ethan she had been lying to him for a while and had no plans to return to Port Charles.
 Afterwards, Ethan and Maya decided the marriage was over and parted amicably.

 In November 2012, following Edward's death, Maya inherits 6% of his ELQ shares.